blakeb211/gl0/readme.txt

 	+use distance squared instead of actual distance
 	+do a coarse check before doing a granular check +does collision checking need to be done every frame?
-	OCTREE NOTES
+	UNIFORM GRID SPATIAL PARTITIONING
+	+ability to only draw certain cells and change the color +update grid node lists each frame
+	+use center for now
-	need bounding box on each object
+	+add bounding box to each object

 level generator
 	terrain creation : generate levels and campaths